 The Company is also exposed to interest risk on the derivative financial instrument that arises from the call option embedded in the Senior Unsecured Notes.
 As the risk-free interest rate and the credit spread increase, the value of the derivative financial asset decreases.
 Conversely, a decrease in the risk-free interest rate and the credit spread increases the value of the derivative financial asset.
 Changes in the value of this derivative financial asset are reflected in operations.
-The value of the derivative financial instrument as at September 30, 2011 was \$6 (December 31, 2010: \$6.2 million).
-At September 30, 2011, if interest rates had been 1% higher/lower and all other variables were constant, the value of the derivative financial asset would not have changed.
+The value of the derivative financial instrument as at June 30, 2011 was \$7.0 million (December 31, 2010: \$6.2 million).
+At June 30, 2011, if interest rates had been 1% higher/lower and all other variables were constant, the value of the derivative financial asset would have been \$11 lower/higher.